Equinox & Solstice4.12 - Understand the astronomical significance of equinoxes and solstices

 Above the Equator is the Northern Hemisphere; below it is the Southern Hemisphere.
 Imagine if the Equator is projected into space.
 This would be called the celestial equator.

 Every day the Sun appears to move 1 degree eastwards.
-This is because there are 360 degrees in a circle and 365 days in a year.
+This is because there are 360° in a circle and 365 days in a year.

-Between December and June the Sun is in position above the celestial equator and the Northern Hemisphere receives more daylight.
-Between June and December the Sun is below the celestial equator and the Southern Hemisphere receives more daylight.
+Between December and June, the Sun is in position above the celestial equator and the Northern Hemisphere receives more daylight.
+Between June and December, the Sun is below the celestial equator and the Southern Hemisphere receives less daylight.

 During the summer months in the Northern Hemisphere the North Pole receives sunlight for 6 months and the Sun does not set.
 During the winter there is darkness for 6 months.
 The opposite is happening at the South Pole in this time.